Arye-H/html-into-js/README.md

 <br/>

-1. Save the html2js.js file to the website folder and create a reference to it in the head section of the main HTML file. for example:
+1. Save the html2js.js file to the website folder and create a reference to this file in the head section of the main HTML file.<br/>For example:
 ```
 <head>
   <script src="./scripts/html2js.js"></script>